0al-spec/Hyperprompt/DOCS/Workplan.md

 **Context:** With FFI layer, enhanced APIs, and performance optimizations in place, implement the TypeScript extension.

+**Documentation Requirement (TypeScript tasks):** All VS Code extension tasks that modify TypeScript sources must update the relevant docs (README and/or DOCS/) so API usage, commands, settings, and architecture remain consistent and current.

 ### VSC-3: Extension Scaffold **[P0]**
 **Dependencies:** VSC-2A or VSC-2B or VSC-2C (integration layer chosen)
 **Estimated:** 3 hours